shial4/SLChat/README.md

 ```
 Sending message via `sendMessage` protocol method.
 Provide `SLMessage` object which hold recipients parsed from socket message.
 This can be chat room ids or simple client ids to which message should be delivered.

+Recipients are strings defined by you.
+Thanks to that you can identify your target clients to which message should be delivered.
+They can be simple other clients id or room id.

 #### SLService

 Is very simple in the way it works.
 First of all what you should know is:
 Message sent to clinet looks like:
-`M;MESSAGE-OWNER-ID;My message content sent to others`
+`M;MESSAGE-OWNER-ID;{MESSAGE-RECIPIENT-ID, CAN_BE_CHAT_ROOM_ID, CAN_BE_OTHER_CLIENT_ID};My message content sent to others`
 First character in this case `M` is the type of message.
-Followed by client id responsible for sending this message and the last part is message content.
+Followed by client id responsible for sending this message with recipients placed inside `{}` and the last part is message content.
 All parts joined by `;`
 This message model will be delivered to your client application.
+``

+Status messages (connected or disconnected) are different, they simply have empty recipient closure `{}`.
+If you receive message:
+`C;MESSAGE-OWNER-ID;{};` Simply all clients related with message owner should be notify.

 Beside receiving messages, you will send some as well!
 Your message should look like: